BGI and Lunenfeld-Tanenbaum Research Institute, part of Sinai Health System, Awarded Investment from Genome Canada and Ontario

 Preterm birth complications are the leading cause of death among children under 5 years of age.
 Of the 200 million women worldwide who become pregnant annually, 15 million will deliver preterm, and this number is rising.
 Each year, 1 million preterm babies die and millions more will experience serious, life-long medical and developmental disorders as a result.
 In Canada alone, the annual costs associated with preterm births are estimated to be $600 million.

 BGI, one of the largest genomic organizations in the world, is committed to reducing the rate of major disease by offering accurate and affordable genetic tests and molecular diagnostics services.
-Dr. Stephen Lye, Senior Investigator at the Toronto-based Lunenfeld-Tanenbaum Research Institute and research lead on this project, has identified gene expression signatures in maternal white blood cells that can predict which women who experience too-early symptoms of labor, will go on to experience preterm birth of their infants.
+Dr. Stephen Lye, Senior Investigator at the Toronto-based Lunenfeld-Tanenbaum Research Institute and research lead on this project, has identified gene expression signatures in maternal white blood cells that can predict which women who experience too-early symptoms of labour, will go on to experience preterm birth of their infants.

 The first phase of this international partnership was recently awarded a $4.6 CAD million Genomic Applications Partnership Program (GAPP) investment from Genome Canada and Ontario Genomics.
 It will focus on enhancing the diagnostic potential of these gene expression signatures with the goal of developing a simple genomic test to identify women in threatened preterm labour who will deliver preterm.
 Approximately 2 million women are hospitalized annually in North America for Threatened Pre-Term Labour.
 However, less than 20% of these women will deliver preterm, exposing 80% to unnecessary interventions and hospitalization.
 The second phase of this collaboration will focus on developing a screening test early in pregnancy to identify women at risk of a preterm birth with the potential of saving the Canadian healthcare system $200 CAD million per year, and of reducing the burden on neonatal ICUs.